DeanGilewicz/RestaurantTIY/Readme.md

 ## Other Resources

+jQuery library was used along with the bourbon and neat mix-ins.
 These are additional resources the team used in creating this site:

 Flat Icons:  http://www.flaticon.com/
 Date Picker:  jqueryul.com for calendat
 Font pictures jquery-carousel (kevin sylvestre) Comment Section: Disqus https://disqus.com/

+All images were either from creative commons, personal use or had no known copywrite or license restrictions from the flickr API.